 India is vast and not all of it must be directly conquered to secure victory, generalfeldmarschall.
 Of the objectives that have been marked, a mere ten must be taken, but to force a final surrender SEAC must also be destroyed.
-You will thus have considerable latitude in your initial deployment.
-The overall task will be simplified if the rail transports vital to British hopes of reinforcement are destoyed.
+You will thus have considerable latitude in your initial deployment, generalfeldmarschall, and the overall task will be simplified if the rail transports vital to British hopes of reinforcement are also destroyed.